Dining at Clare Hall

-Dress code: Black Tie is customary at college feasts; the convention is to wear either a dinner suit or dinner jacket (tuxedo) or a short evening dress.
+Dress code: Black Tie is customary at college feasts; the convention is to wear either a dinner suit or dinner jacket (tuxedo)/similar, or a short evening dress.
 National dress is also accepted.
 Upcoming feast dates will be posted in due course.

 The use of electronic devices such as smartphones and tablets is not permitted at dining events.
 Please ensure that your devices are switched off or silenced before meals begin.